Burlington vs Mount Laurel: Property Tax Comparison

 Which has lower property taxes, Burlington or Mount Laurel?

-What is the property tax rate in Mount Laurel?
+What is the property tax rate in Burlington and Mount Laurel?

 What is the average property tax bill in Burlington?